Chapter 24: Strategies

 Other townsfolk were already hard at work.
 Stable hands had fed and watered their charges.
-Bakers lit their ovens.
-And the workers at Bekh’s Bold Businesses – who Jon had been watching for days—already had wagons hitched and loaded, ready to send on their way.
+Bakers had lit their ovens.
+And the workers at Bekh’s Bold Bargains—whom Jonathan had been watching for days—already had wagons hitched and loaded, ready to send on their way.

 Rebekah exited the carriage, dressed as Tomas Bekh.

 Riding through the night behind six horses driven by her madman of a coach driver was not conducive to sleep.
 It was, however, a good way to stay safe, elude highwaymen, and outrun others who might do her harm.
 Especially as, when she’d set out from Fairness Crossing, the signs on the carriage’s sides were for Thaddeus’ Trade Goods.
 A company recently purchased under a new alias, Tyrone Beecham.